-Figure 11 You can use the firewall and VPN in bridge mode.
-Web Configurator HOME Screen in Bridge Mode
+You can use the firewall and VPN in bridge mode.
+See the user's guide for a list of other features that are available in bridge mode.

+Figure 12 Web Configurator HOME Screen in Bridge Mode

 Table 5 Web Configurator HOME Screen in Bridge Mode